-The Race/Ethnicity of Population Served section captures unduplicated counts of program participants by racial and ethnic category.
-These categories follow conventions of the California Department of Finance and U.S. Census Bureau.
-Table 8 specifies data required for each cell to complete this section of the AR-2:
+This section documents the unduplicated counts of program participants by race and/or ethnicity, following classification standards established by the California Department of Finance and U.S. Census Bureau.

+Participants should self-identify, ensuring accuracy and inclusivity in data collection.
+The racial and/or ethnic categories are not mutually exclusive, allowing individuals to select multiple categories as applicable.

+Table 8 outlines the specific data requirements for each cell necessary to complete this section of the AR-2: